Kidnote Featuring Graphic Novels Kicks off Labor Day Weekend Festivities

 Supreme and Historic Sunday Evening Events to Close Festival

 Children’s programming will culminate in a special event on Sunday, Sep.
 1, with U.S. Supreme Court Justice Sonia Sotomayor at Agnes Scott College’s Gaines Chapel at Presser Hall.
-Justice Sotomayor, who in 2009 became the first Latina to hold the position of Associate Justice of the Supreme Court, will share her new children’s picture book, “Just Ask,” a collaboration with award-winning illustrator and artist Rafael López.
-In “Just Ask,” Justice Sotomayor shares her experience as a child who, after being diagnosed with juvenile diabetes, felt different from other kids.
+Justice Sotomayor, who in 2009 became the first Latina Associate Justice, will share her new children’s picture book, “Just Ask!: Be Different, Be Brave, Be You,” illustrated by award-winning artist Rafael López.
+In “Just Ask,” Sonia Sotomayor shares her experience as a child who, after being diagnosed with juvenile diabetes, felt different from other kids.
 She encourages readers to “Just Ask” when they encounter someone who seems different from themselves.

 There is no cost to attend the book event.
 Tickets are required and will be available at a later date.
 Those wishing to enter the book signing line after the event must have a copy of “Just Ask.”